gregspurrier/peanut-butter-cup/README.md

 ## Status
 At this point `peanut-butter-cup.core/get-fn-metadata-and-facts` can take a namespace and return a seq of metadata extracted from the public vars in that namespace, updated with the corresponding facts from Midje.
 Generating HTML output is still to be done.

+## Acknowledgements
+A big thank you goes to Alex Baranosky (@Baranosky) for adding a hook to Midje enabling Peanut Butter Cup--or any other tool--to tap into the parsed representation of facts.

 ## License
 Copyright (c) 2012 Greg Spurrier.
 Distributed under the MIT license.
 See LICENSE.txt for details.